Updated December 19, 2019

 What is the free care policy?

 In 2014, the federal Centers for Medicare and Medicaid Services (CMS) issued a reversal of the long-standing free care policy.
 This change allowed states more flexibility regarding their school-based programs by allowing local school districts to bill federal Medicaid for any health service currently covered by Medicaid inside the school setting for students enrolled in Medicaid.
 In order to implement this policy, states need to submit a Medicaid state plan amendment (SPA) to CMS.
-Kentucky submitted a SPA to expand school-based services through free care in April of 2019 and is awaiting approval.
+Kentucky submitted a SPA to expand school-based services through free care in April of 2019 and this request was approved by CMS in November of 2019.

 Who will be eligible?